bring-shrubbery/SVG-to-SwiftUI/README.md

 ## Disclaimer (Before you use this tool)

-This tool is oriented towards specific implementations where you might otherwise need to convert the icon into SwiftUI Shape manually, for example when you need a custom animatable icon, need to use SFSymbol in your macOS app, etc. For general purpose icons it might be better to use [this](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app) guide to create an SF Symbol instead.
+This tool is oriented towards use cases, where creating an SF symbol is not viable, for example for complex animations.
+This tool also works great if you're under time pressure or just lazy, and need to have your icon in the app as fast as possible.
+For general purpose icons it might be better to use [this](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app) guide to create an SF Symbol instead.

 ## Quick Links